DMM TOC > 100 Retail Letters, Cards, Flats, and Parcels > 170 Media Mail|

 a.
 Books, including books issued to supplement other books, of at least eight printed pages, consisting wholly of reading matter or scholarly bibliography, or reading matter with incidental blank spaces for notations and containing no advertising matter other than incidental announcements of books.
 Advertising includes paid advertising and the publishers' own advertising in display, classified, or editorial style.

 b.
 16-millimeter or narrower width films, which must be positive prints in final form for viewing, and catalogs of such films of 24 pages or more (at least 22 of which are printed).
-Films and film catalogs sent to or from commercial theaters do not qualify for the Media Mail rate.
+Films and film catalogs sent to or from commercial theaters do not qualify for the Media Mail price.

 d.
 Printed objective test materials and their accessories used by or on behalf of educational institutions to test ability, aptitude, achievement, interests, and other mental and personal qualities with or without answers, test scores, or identifying information recorded thereon in writing or by mark.